-Whether or not Elisha Kelly was the first resident of the area that later became Springfield, the “Kelly cabins,” occupied by Elisha, John and Henry Kelly and others, were the heart of early Springfield.
-The city itself was founded on April 10, 1821, by county commissioners Zachariah Peter and William Drennan.
+Whether or not Elisha Kelley was the first resident of the area that later became Springfield, the “Kelley cabins,” occupied by Elisha, John and Henry Kelley and others, were the heart of early Springfield.

 Paul Angle described the event in ‘Here I Have Lived’: A History of Lincoln’s Springfield, 1821-1865.